Bambang Pamungkas

-Bambang Pamungkas (born 10 June 1980), also known as Bepe, is an Indonesian football manager and former player.
+Bambang Pamungkas (born 10 June 1980) is an Indonesian football manager and former player.
 As a footballer, he predominantly played for Persija Jakarta and the Indonesia national football team.
 His natural position is striker.
-Bambang made his name in South East Asian football when he scored the only goal for Indonesia at the 2002 Tiger Cup semifinal against Malaysia, and was the tournament's top scorer with eight goals.
+Pamungkas made his name in South East Asian football when he scored the only goal for Indonesia at the 2002 Tiger Cup semifinal against Malaysia, and was the tournament's top scorer with eight goals.
+He is regarded as one of the best striker in Southeast Asia and Asia.

-Bambang is considered to be an Indonesian living legend and most successful player in Indonesia.
+Pamungkas is considered to be an Indonesian living legend and most successful player in Indonesia.
 He is known with an outstanding header of the ball, and has a reputation for sharpness in the penalty box.
-He earn 85 caps and 37 goals with the Indonesia national team, and is perhaps the team's most popular player among its supporters.
+He earned 85 caps and 37 goals with the Indonesia national team, and is perhaps the team's most popular player among its supporters.
 He was considered one of top ten Asian players of 2012 by ESPN Soccernet.

 Club career

 Bambang played for several clubs around his hometown as a youth, before beginning his senior career with Persija Jakarta.
 He was the club's top goalscorer in 1999–2000 Liga Indonesia with 24 goals.
 In 2000, he joined EHC Norad in the Dutch Third Division.
 But after only 4 months he returned to Persija, the only Indonesian club he ever played for.

 Bambang helped his club to win the Liga Indonesia in 2001, and he was awarded the accolade of that season's best player.
-Persija Jakarta narrowly missed out on winning the championship again in 2004 by one point.
+Persija Jakarta narrowly missed out on winning the championship again in 2004, by one point.
 The following season Persija reached the 2005 final, but lost 2–3 to Persipura Jayapura.

-Shortly afterwards Bambang accepted an offer to play in the Malaysian Football League with Selangor FA, along with national teammate Elie Aiboy.
+Shortly afterwards, Bambang accepted an offer to play in the Malaysian Football League with Selangor FA, along with national teammate Elie Aiboy.
 In his first season in Malaysia he won the Premier League Malaysia, FA Cup Malaysia, and Malaysia Cup, and became the league's top-scorer with 23 goals in 24 matches.
 During two seasons in Malaysia he scored 63 goals in four competitions: Malaysia Premier League, Malaysia Super League, FA Cup Malaysia, Malaysia Cup, AFC Cup.
 Despite having scored a total of 178 goals in Liga Indonesia, like Singaporean forward Indra Sahdan Daud, Bambang lost his place in the nation team to foreign-born talents.

 In 2008, despite interests from English club Derby County, he opted to stay in Indonesia.

 In 2010, he had a trial at FC Ingolstadt 04 but failed to secure a contract.

 On 9 December 2013, he signed a one-year contract with Pelita Bandung Raya.

 On 3 December 2014, Bambang moved back to Persija.
 On 17 December 2019, he announced his retirement from professional football after 19 years.
 His last match was a 1–3 away win for Persija against Kalteng Putra F.C. at the Tuah Pahoe Stadium.

 On 17 January 2020, a month after his retirement, Bambang was chosen to become Persija's manager.